-Thanks to the explicit and concise expression of the optimal barrier $b^*$ as a solution to \eqref{opt_b_review}, the optimal barrier as well as the value function can be computed generally via a standard Monte Carlo simulation.
-We demonstrate that this can be done efficiently through a sequence of numerical examples and also confirm the convergence as the observation rate increases to infinity.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section \ref{Sec02}, we formally define the problem under consideration.
 In Section \ref{section_barrier}, we define periodic barrier strategies and obtain their key properties.
-Then, in Section \ref{section_optimality}, we select the barrier and demonstrate the optimality.
-In Section \ref{section_convergence}, we show the convergence to the results in the classical setting as the rate of observation goes to infinity to the ones in the classical setting.
-We conclude the paper with numerical results in Section \ref{section_concluding_remarks}.} {Some proofs are deferred to the appendix.
+Then, in Section \ref{section_optimality}, we select the barrier and demonstrate its optimality.
+In Section \ref{section_convergence}, we show the convergence to the results in the classical setting as the rate of observation approaches infinity.
+These results are confirmed with numerical experiments in Section \ref{section_numerics}. {Finally, we conclude the paper in Section \ref{section_concluding_remarks}.} {Some proofs are deferred to the appendix.
 Throughout the paper, we let $g^\prime_+ (\cdot)$ and $g^\prime_- (\cdot)$ be the right-hand and left-hand derivatives of any function $g$ whenever they make sense.}